 Irksome snow humps that hamper a smooth descent – who doesn’t know them?
 Mogul slopes have not been named the ultimate alpine skiing discipline without reason.
 Unfortunately nature forms many of these humps, making them a constant companion to every skier.
 They take a good portion of courage, muscle power and the right technique to be mastered.

 Skiing moguls with slightly bent hip, knee and foot joints will optimally cushion your joints against the harsh jolting caused by the irregular surface.
-The body’s centre of gravity is lightly focussed over the skis, which are positioned slightly closer together than usual.
+The body’s centre of gravity is lightly focused over the skis, which are positioned slightly closer together than usual.

 The curve changes on a mogul piste are the reverse of those on a “normal” slope; the curves being initiated during the knee bends and the legs being stretched during trough cornering.
 The pressure is centred on the edge of the ski.
 Inexperienced mogul slope skiers should start off from the peak of the mogul, as the push off is slower and therefore easier to master.

 Comprehensive fitness training provides a solid basis for mastering mogul slopes.
 Once out on the piste, it’s best to choose a trail that runs diagonally to the slope, as the pace here will be reduced.
 Additionally, the short turns technique should be well-established as this is essential for mogul slopes; short turns maximise control when navigating the snow humps.

 Generally it’s recommended to practice the mogul slope technique on wavy terrain or on the edge of the slope before trying out the real thing.
 Here, it’s important to choose a trail and to remain on it.
 The skier chooses to either ski over the moguls or through the valleys between them.

 The skier skis up the crest of the mogul, the knees bend and the skis slip downwards and off the snow hump.